 Yellow: 580 – 600 nm

 Yellow sits between 580 and 600 nm.
-Ask people to think of yellow things within their life and they’ll probably list the sun somewhere in their recitation.
+Ask people to think of yellow things within their life, and they’ll probably list the sun somewhere in their recitation.
 And to be sure, the sun certainly does appear to be yellow.
-But as we’ve seen time and again color is often due to reflection and refraction of light.
+But as we’ve seen time and again, color is often due to reflection and refraction of light.

 The sun actually burns a bright white, but the earth’s atmosphere scatters sunlight as it pours down on us.
 Yellow is among the least affected colors during this process.
-The result is an orb which appears yellow or orangish red at various times of the day.
+The result is an orb that appears yellow or orangish red at various times of the day.

 Orange: 600 – 650 nm